EmparYahui/urban-oer-chinese/03_assessment/01_assessment_framework.md

 ## 🧠 Overview

-This document defines the **core assessment framework** for the Urban Linguistic Landscape OER system.
+This document defines the **core conceptual and operational framework** of the assessment system.

 It integrates evaluation of:

 - linguistic development (A1–A2 CEFR)
 - mediation processes
 - multimodal production
-- AR-mediated learning
+- AR-mediated situated learning
 - Open Educational Resource (OER) quality

-Assessment is designed as part of the system architecture, not as an external layer.
+Assessment is embedded in the system architecture and functions as a **data-generating evaluative layer**, not an external grading tool.

 ---